MatthijsBurgh/tm_eih_cam_client/README.md

 ### Option 1: Native Build (on Host)

-  1. Ensure ROS 2 Humble and dependencies are installed and sourced.
+  1. Ensure ROS 2 Humble, gRPC, and OpenCV are installed and sourced.

   2. Build the workspace:
       ```bash